How to Teach Mandarin to Beginners with Simple Stories

-Generally keep in mind that asking questions, keeping your speech slow enough and staying within the vocabulary your students know are key to teaching Chinese with stories.
+Keep in mind that asking questions, slower speech and staying within the vocabulary your students know are key to teaching Chinese with stories.

 I used to think that reading aloud to students was making it “too easy” for them.
 Later, I learned that reading aloud is a major strategy for developing literacy!

 Chinese audiobooks that allow us to hear and see the text at the same time are also excellent.
-But a teacher can do even better than an audiobook: We can watch our students for confusion and pace our speech according to their needs.
+But teachers can do even better than an audiobook alone, as we can watch our students for confusion and pace our speech according to their needs.

-Reading aloud from a picture book, and pausing to let students enjoy the pictures, can be fun even for older students from time to time.
-I read upside down so the book faces the students, and I point at each word as I say it.
+Reading aloud from a picture book and pausing to let students enjoy the pictures can be fun even for older students from time to time.
+I read upside down so the book faces the students, pointing to each word as I say it.

 Be sure to use dramatic inflection and emotion!
 If you are any good at making different voices, now is the time to use that skill.
 It’s okay if your students think it’s cheesy.
 It still makes the experience richer for them.